yegor256/blog/_posts/2014/apr/2014-04-11-cost-of-loc.md

 ## Project #1: Traditionally Co-located

-The first project I was apart of was performed  by a traditionally co-located group of programmers.
+The first project I was a part of was performed  by a traditionally co-located group of programmers.
 There were about 20 of them (I'm not counting managers, analysts, product owners, SCRUM masters, etc.) The project was a web auctioning site with pretty high traffic numbers (over two million page views per day).